Earn a Certificate of Achievement

 You can file for the certificate at any time during the quarter in which you are graduating, but you must apply no later than the last day of the quarter in order for your certificate to be conferred for that quarter.

-*Note: Certificate courses are considered major courses, so usually all the courses need to be letter grades, not Pass/No Pass.
-Exceptions are possible under unique circumstances and require submission of a petition. chair.
+*Note: Certificate courses are considered requirements for a major, so courses must be completed with a letter grade of C or better, not Pass/No Pass.
+Rare exceptions are possible under unique circumstances and require contacting the department chair to inquiry about such a petition.

 How to Apply?